skiphansen/dmitrygr-einkTags/docs/Chroma29.md

 The SPI flash chip is the 128k byte [MX25V1006E](https://www.macronix.com/Lists/Datasheet/Attachments/8649/MX25V1006E,%202.5V,%201Mb,%20v1.5.pdf).

 The flash is organized as 32 4k sectors or 2 65k blocks.
-Sectors, blocks, or the entire chip cand be erased at a time.
+Sectors, blocks, or the entire chip can be erased at a time.

 ## Building the Firmware